dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 extension type will actually refer directly to the underlying "wrapped" object.
-This fact also determines the behavior of `as` and `is`: Those operations will refer to the run-time type of the representation object, and the run-time value of the extension type is the representation type.
+This fact also determines the behavior of `as` and `is`: Those operations will refer to the run-time type of the representation object, and the extension type is just an alias for the representation type at run time.

 Consider a member access (e.g., a method call like `e.m(2)`) where the static type of the receiver (`e`) is an extension type `V`.